-- Taken from the One Planet Living website
+- One Planet Living

 This is a fantastic visual repositioning of an organisation that appeared more like a consumer-facing eco-fashion brand rather than a professional and influential global initiative.
 Compared to the original identity the slightly elevated x height, corporate neutrality and weight of the new logo-type achieves a bolder and more authoritative character while the all lowercase typesetting tempers this with an accessible, friendlier dimensionality.
 The sweeping curves of the G are neatly drawn out by the river-like qualities of the illustrative work, adding subtle proprietary detail which perhaps reflect the similarities between meandering water and societal change.
 The location, cropped stems and missing tittles of the L’s – enhanced by the staggered structure of the logo-type - provide a strong link and flow through each line of type with a reductionist approach that works well to resolve the themes of integration, cohesiveness and a logical, step-by-step approach to policy change without the need for superfluous detail.